redhat-ai-tools/sealights-mcp/README.md

 ## Running with Podman or Docker

-You can run the ocm-mcp server in a container using Podman or Docker:
+You can run the sealights-mcp server in a container using Podman or Docker:

 Example configuration for running with Podman: